Clarksville, Tennessee

 Small Town Meets Diverse City

-Pictures of Clarksville evoke a sleepy Mayberry RFD vibe, but there’s a lot more to do here than similarly sized cities and its diversity and younger population is an incredible strength for a smaller town.
+Pictures of Clarksville evoke a sleepy Mayberry RFD vibe, but there’s a lot more to do here than similarly sized cities and its diversity and younger population are an incredible strength for a smaller town.
 In addition to excellent restaurants, Clarksville has plenty of bars and clubs if you’re looking for more adventurous late-night socializing.
-The Downtown area of Clarksville is so beloved in fact that Clarksville was named by Money Magazine as the #1 place to live in the U.S. in part due to the historic downtown: https://clarksvillenow.com/local/clarksville-named-best-place-to-live-by-money-magazine/
+The Downtown area of Clarksville is so beloved in fact that Clarksville was named by Money Magazine as the #1 place to live in the U.S. in part due to the historic downtown.

-Outdoor recreation is big also, with plenty of hiking, biking and climbing close by.
-Families also have plenty to do with go-karts, mini- golf and museum (kid and grown-up) exploring available in town.
+Outdoor recreation is big also, with plenty of hiking, biking, and climbing close by.
+Families also have plenty to do with go-karts, mini-golf, and museum (kid and grown-up) exploring available in town.

-Lifestyle of Clarksville
+Lifestyle

 Home to the Fort Campbell Military Base, Clarksville’s number one employer is the military.
 Large corporations like Bridgestone and Trane Company have large operations in Clarksville that employ hundreds of locals.
-Nashville is also a bit less an hour away for anyone willing to commit to a long commute.
+Nashville is also a bit less than an hour away for anyone willing to commit to a long commute.

 Why You Should Move Here Now?